thin-edge/thin-edge.io-specs/src/software-management/c8y-mapper-operation-handling.md

 Other notes:
 - Collecting all device's capabilities (e.g. SoftwareUpdate, Restart, etc.) are required so that the mapper sends SmartREST `114` with all necessary supported operations.
+- Collecting all capabilities is also required for all child device plugins, to create according child devices in the Cloud (if not yet exist) using automatic device creation on data push.
+Thereby it is enough to push capabilities to a device that not yet exist to create that device (using SmartRest `114`).
 - SM Agent might publish more capabilities than C8Y cloud supports.
   In this case, the mapper doesn't need to subscribe the unsupported capability topics.
 - `c8y_SoftwareUpdate` is supported in c8y version 10.7 and onwards.